passiv/snaptrade-cli/README.md

 # SnapTrade CLI

-This is the quickest way to get started with the [SnapTrade](https://snaptrade.com/) API.
+`snaptrade` is the quickest way to get started with the [SnapTrade](https://snaptrade.com/) API.
 Link your own brokerage accounts, manage your portfolios, and execute live trades all from the command line!

 ## 🚀 Quick Start